 Appeal against sanction

 A procedural appeal made by an individual or group against a criminal, civil or disciplinary sanction.

 Note that it is the appeal per se rather than the outcome that Dopeology records, meaning that any possible outcome - an acquittal or an upholding, diminution or extension of an earlier decision - is equally valid under this type.

 When an individual or group of individuals arrested on suspicion or evidence proper of a criminal act involving doping.

 The incident will be recorded whether or not the subject of the arrest is subsequently released without charge since the issue of guilt is not relevant to the incident itself.

 Where an individual or group of individuals is convicted of a criminal offence by a court of law.

 The expulsion or subsequent disqualification of an individual or group of individuals from a professional cycle race in situ for the express reason of involvement or suspected involvement in a doping-related incident.

 In practice, this incident type tends to be overlooked where the situation evolves into another type of incident, so it is only applicable when no other category of incident occurred before or after.

 Evidence concerning doping given by an individual or individuals during a legal or quasilegal procedure.
-Where that evidence contains a personal admission of doping-related activities, it becomes an admission statement instead.
+Where that evidence contains a new personal admission of doping-related activities, it becomes an admission statement instead.

 The referral of an individual or individuals to medical authorities for reasons of symptoms, injury or death occurring as a result of doping-related activities.
 If this type of incident evolves into another type then this latter will usually be recorded instead.

 Similar to a temporary suspension except where the length of the prohibition from involvement in professional cycling is permanent.